mikedilger/chorus/docs/CONFIG.md

 Default is false.

+### base_url

+If chorus is behing a proxy, it can't compute it's Internet-visible URL.
+So set it here.
+This is used currently by web management and blossom and maybe more in the future.

+Default is not set.

 ### use_tls

 If true, chorus will handle TLS, running over HTTPS.
 If false, chorus run over HTTP.